 Principal vs. Income: Where Insurance Money Lands

-Trust accounting draws a clear line between principal (the core assets) and income (what those assets produce).
-When an insurance policy pays out to a trust, the trustee cannot simply deposit the check and move on.
-Arizona law requires a specific allocation.
+In arizona estate planning, trust accounting draws a clear line between principal and income.
+Principal holds the core assets.
+Income is what those assets produce.
+When an insurance policy pays out to a trust, the trustee must follow a specific allocation under the statute.

 A trustee shall allocate to principal the proceeds of a life insurance policy or other contract in which the trust or its trustee is named as beneficiary, including a contract that insures the trust or its trustee against loss for damage to, destruction of or loss of title to a trust asset.

-A.R.S. § 14-7416(A)Life insurance proceeds, property damage payouts, and title insurance recoveries all go to principal.
-This makes sense: these payments replace or protect the underlying assets of the trust, not the income those assets generate.
+A.R.S. § 14-7416(A)Under subsection A, life insurance proceeds, property damage payouts, and title insurance recoveries all go to principal.
+These payments replace or protect the underlying assets of the trust.
+They do not generate ongoing income.

 Dividends on insurance policies follow a simple rule.
 If premiums were paid from income, the dividends go to income.
 If premiums came from principal, the dividends go to principal.